yast/ycp-killer/README.md

      Install packages needed to build specific YaST modules:

-         $ sudo zypper in openslp-devel                  # Needed by slp
          $ sudo zypper in swig                           # Needed by storage
          $ sudo zypper in dia                            # Needed by nfs-client
          $ sudo zypper in docbook-xsl-stylesheets        # Needed by dbus-server